gymreklab/gymreklab-aws-batch/README.md

        awsbatch/gangstr_example myjob.sh 60
 ```

-## Step 4: Create a job definition
+## Step 4a: Submit a job from the console

 Now we need to set up a compute environment, job queue and job definition at: https://console.aws.amazon.com/batch